WeissBang/whoisyourfavoritewalker/README.md

 This section highlights key parts of the project:

-- **Game Logic**: All game-related functionality (such as combat mechanics, player health, and enemy behavior) is found in the `src/Controller/GameController.php` file.
+- **Main functionality**: Users are able to view and add thier own walkers using the form already created that works using the controller to automate the process.
-- **Admin Area**: The `AdminController.php` handles the admin dashboard, allowing administrators to manage users, game settings, and view analytics.
+- **Admin Area**: The Admin area handles the admin dashboard, allowing administrators to manage walkers, review them and then edit or delete them if need be.
-- **Entities**: The database entities, including `Player`, `GameLevel`, and `Enemy`, are defined in the `src/Entity/` directory and represent the game's core data models.
+- **Entities**: The database entities, including `Zombie` and `User` are defined in the `src/Entity/` directory and represent the project's core data models.
 - **Security**: Symfony's security component ensures that only authorized users can access the admin section.
 This is configured in the `security.yaml` file, and the logic to manage roles is present in `AdminController.php`.

 ---